JorisPaarde/ICanBan/README.md

 All the below mentioned code is also marked with comments in the code itself.

--   The social icons code came from
+-   navbar code was taken and edited from: https://getbootstrap.com/docs/4.0/components/navbar/
+-   modal code was taken and edited from: https://www.w3schools.com/howto/howto_css_modals.asp
+-   email code was taken and edited from: https://github.com/Code-Institute-Solutions/InteractiveFrontendDevelopment-Resume/blob/master/03-SendingEmailsUsingEmailJS/06-sending_emails/assets/js/sendEmail.js

 ### Content

--
--   All other content was written by the developer.
+-   All content was written by the developer.
--   All texts where reviewed by Melinda Schuurmans.

 ### Media

--   Foto's
--   Images
--
+-   All media was created by the developer.

 ### Acknowledgements

--   My Mentor for his helpful feedback and upfront warnings for common mistakes.
-This saved me a lot of time.
+-   My Mentor for pointing me to ux issues i had to adress like asking for confirmation when deleting an item.
--   My fellow students and several other mentors on Slack for their debugging tips.
+-   My fellow students and several other mentors on Slack for their tips and moral support.
 -   The basic Readme layout by Code Institute.

 Bugs: